Rokas - stock.adobe.com

 The roll call of the 20-plus partners in DLMC includes Aarhus Municipality; the Danish pension insurance group ATP; the Bagger Sørensen Group; Cbrain; rescue and emergency group Falck; JN Data; Denmark’s National Association of Municipalities; energy company Norlys; Topdanmark; software developer Visma; and SDC, a supplier of core digital platforms to banks across the Nordic region.

-Although OpenSource and generally available to private and public users, the DLMC has implemented measures to prevent piracy and copyright infringement of the specific methods and data configurations used in creating the language model.
+Although open source and generally available to private and public users, the DLMC has implemented measures to prevent piracy and copyright infringement of the specific methods and data configurations used in creating the language model.

 Foremost, the datasets on which the language model is demonstrated and tutored will not be made publicly available.
 These datasets will remain confidential and protected by restricted access criteria.
-The DLMC will, however, permit partners to improve on the basic language model made available for training purposes, enabling partners to add further value and customise them to their specific needs.
+The DLMC will, however, permit partners to improve on the basic language model made available for training purposes, enabling partners to add further value and customise it to their specific needs.

 Read more on Software licensing